SpiderLabs/portia/README.md

+:warning: *NOTE: This tool is no longer under active maintenance.*

 # portia

 Portia aims to automate a number of techniques commonly performed on internal network penetration tests after a low privileged account has been compromised